Top 10 Spanish tutors near Staten Island, NY

 El Futuro Simple (Simple Future Tense)

-Katherine Liseth taught 28 days ago
+Katherine Liseth taught about 2 months ago

 The Tutor and Student practiced Spanish vocabulary and sentence construction, focusing on family members, food, and daily activities.
 They reviewed common phrases, grammatical agreement (singular/plural), and pronunciation, and discussed preparation strategies for the student's upcoming checkpoint exam, which will involve conversational and writing components.